The Late Edwina Black: Production

-It was made at Isleworth Studios.
+The film was made at Isleworth Studios.
 The sets were designed by the art director George Provis and the costumes were by Elizabeth Haffenden.
 Finance came from Romulus Films.

 Critical reception

 The New York Times called it "the most stifling and farfetched bore to snake across the Atlantic so far this year"; the Radio Times called it a "feeble Victorian whodunnit"; while Noirish wrote, "for much of the time this is all very well handled, and sometimes with some subtlety."

 It was one of 15 films selected by Steve Chibnall and Brian McFarlane in The British "B" Film, their survey of British B films, as among the most meritorious of the B films made in Britain between World War II and 1970.
 They noted that it "was not especially well received at the time, but has worn better than many that were".
 They praised the four central performers, Farrar, Cadell, Culver and Fitzgerald: "few character actresses can do mean-faced malevolence better than Jean Cadell"; and "the beautiful and underused Geraldine Fitzgerald is particularly fine".